CLIUtils/CLI11/README.md

 Type such as optional<int>, optional<double>, and optional<string> are supported directly, other optional types can be added using the two parameter template.
 See [CLI11 Internals][] for information on how this could done and how you can add your own converters for additional  types.

-Vector types can also be used int the two parameter template overload
+Vector types can also be used in the two parameter template overload
 ```
 std::vector<double> v1;
 app.add_option<std::vector<double>,int>("--vs",v1);